 Launching a new product is one of the most exciting moments a company can go through.
 And it’s even more exciting if the product being launched is aimed at a global market.
-Whenever that’s the case, it is the company’s responsibility to run thorough localisation checks; forgetting to do so may result in potentially disastrous (and expensive!) consequences.
+Whenever that’s the case, it is the company’s responsibility to run thorough localisation checks.
+Forgetting to do so may result in potentially disastrous (and expensive!) consequences.
+Let’s introduce you to Honda Fitta.

-Even some of the most successful of giant companies have been found guilty of this “little” oversight.
-A fitting example of this is Honda’s failure to run a cross-cultural analysis before introducing their new, super-compact model, the Honda Fitta, in 2001.
-Highly anticipated and even more heavily marketed, the Honda Fitta was expected to be an instant hit on the small-car platform due to its unique interior design that rendered its interior compatible with that of a larger car.
+It is fitting to say that Honda failed to run a cross-cultural analysis before introducing their new, super-compact model, the Honda Fitta, in 2001.
+Honda heavily marketed the car, making it highly anticipated.
+The Honda Fitta was expected to be an instant hit on the small-car platform.
+With its unique interior design, it rendered its interior compatible with that of a larger car.

 Small on the outside, big on the inside

-Today, the Honda Jazz holds the title as one of the company’s best-selling subcompact cars.
-Now in its third generation, it is produced and manufactured in eight countries worldwide and is particularly popular in Asian countries.
+Today, the Honda Jazz holds the title as one of the company’s best-selling subcompact cars, produced and manufactured in eight countries worldwide.
+Honda Jazz is particularly popular in Asian countries.
 In July 2015, almost half of all the cars sold in India were of the popular make.
 In China, sales continued to rise for three consecutive years until they hit an all-time high in 2015.
 The versatile car model is almost solely responsible for the company’s global market share of the car industry, with worldwide Honda sales exploding from 3.1 million in 2012 to 4.36 in 2015.

 A lesson learned

 In Europe, the company has survived what could have been a major hiccup; though sales have been nowhere near as successful as those in other parts of the world.
-In the same timeframe mentioned above, European Honda car sales dropped 35% – but it was little price to pay for forgetting about localisation.
+In the same timeframe mentioned above, European Honda car sales dropped 35%.
+A price to pay for the lesson learned.